ballerburg9005/android-tvbox-2-linux-pc-and-server/notes-and-scribbles/configuring-distribution-shit.md

 The following is a list of tricks that either have dramatic effects, or are less obvious and easy to forget about.

-=> surprise: nothing has dramatic effects.
-Just scribbles in this doc.
+=> **surprise: nothing whatsoever you can do has dramatic effects.
+Basically just old scribbles in this doc.**

 more lax cache behavior on USB media ([explanation](https://lonesysadmin.net/2013/12/22/better-linux-disk-caching-performance-vm-dirty_ratio/))
 ------------------------------------